siy/CafeBabe/README.md

     var otherPerson = ("Peter", "Smith", 54);

-    printPerson(otherPerson); //allowed, structure is identical }
+    printPerson((Person) otherPerson); //allowed, structure is identical }

 ```
+Same is possible with classes with identical structure.
+In either case, when "foreign" object is passed, it need to be explicitly casted
+to required type.
+This way any such structurally compatible conversions remain visible in code.
+Note that this is might be not a zero cost abstraction - compiler needs to insert thunk which provides required API.
+There is no extra code if class is passed instead of tuple as all tuples have same API.

-Note that function call parameters can be considered a tuple as well (both even have same notation).
+The function call parameters can be considered a tuple as well (both even have same notation!).
 This does
 mean, that it is allowed to pass tuple or class instead of function parameters given tuple or class contains
 values of same type and same order as the function parameters: